John-Richardson-07/Livekit_Voice_Assistant/README.md

 # LiveKit Voice Assistant

 ## 📌 Overview
-This project is a voice assistant built using **LiveKit**, **Flask**, and **ngrok** for real-time voice processing.
-It enables voice interaction through LiveKit's **Voice Pipeline Agent**, processes audio with a Flask backend, and ensures response validation within a 60-second limit.
+This project implements a voice assistant using LiveKit's Voice Pipeline Agent.
+It consists of a Flask backend for processing audio and a React-based frontend UI for voice interaction.

 ---